 “Most of our mobility clients were raising a concern that they wanted automated testing on multiple devices but couldn’t afford a device farm to connect with more devices.
 Our R&D team hence designed this private and secure device farm solution built over open source technologies that can be used free of cost.
 The solution allows parallel testing on multiple real devices to enhance test coverage and also allows distributed testing across devices to complete test runs 5 to 10x faster.
 The device farm easily integrates with all common android test automation frameworks.” explains Mayank Mittal, Director at Qualitrix.

-How do you use a device farm?
+What is a device farm?

 Device farm is an application testing service, used to provide QAs to remotely test their websites and mobile apps performance on numerous real devices.